 While reviewing literature, we came across various studies assessing association of acne and quality of life in Cleveland, U.S.A, Spain, U.K, Iran and Greece.
-As far as our country is concerned, very less studies are done in that respect.
+As far as Common habits which we encountered were tabulated as shown in the Table 6.